 How the rebasing relates to NRCGT rebasing for UK land

 The FA 2025 Sch 11 rebasing election operates only on non-UK situs assets and is optional per-disposal.
 UK land disposals by non-residents follow a separate rebasing architecture under TCGA 1992 s.1A and Schedules 1A, 1B, 4AA (rewritten by Finance Act 2019).
-The two regimes differ structurally in three ways.
+The two regimes differ in three ways.

 First, the rebasing date.
 Sch 11 uses 5 April 2017.
 NRCGT uses 5 April 2015 for residential land or 5 April 2019 for non-residential land, depending on which category caught the disposal at the time NRCGT was extended.
-The dates reflect each regime's policy origin: 2017 was a non-dom-reform-relevant date; 2015 and 2019 were the NRCGT-extension dates for residential and non-residential UK land respectively.
+The dates reflect each regime's policy origin: 2017 was a non-dom-reform date; 2015 and 2019 were the NRCGT-extension dates for residential and non-residential UK land respectively.

 Timing the disposal: pre-5-April-2028 considerations